jmalensek/GCC-Cross-Compiler-Build-Script/README.md

 * binutils-2.41 (Line 14)
 * gcc-13.2.0 (Line 25)

+If you wish to use different version, you can change the package names at lines.

 For more information about what's happening in the script or cross compilers in general, see the following page:\
 https://wiki.osdev.org/GCC_Cross-Compiler